 Key Takeaways

-2. Designing exit ticket questions that probe beyond surface-level recall is critical for uncovering pupils' true comprehension: Instead of asking "Was this easy?", teachers should craft questions that require pupils to explain, apply, or synthesise concepts, aligning with higher-order thinking skills outlined in revised taxonomies of learning (Anderson & Krathwohl, 2001).
-This strategic questioning provides actionable data on conceptual understanding, allowing teachers to pinpoint specific areas where pupils require further support.
+2. Designing exit ticket questions that probe beyond surface-level recall is critical for uncovering learners' true comprehension: Instead of asking "Was this easy?", teachers should craft questions that require learners to explain, apply, or synthesise concepts, aligning with higher-order thinking skills outlined in revised taxonomies of learning (Anderson & Krathwohl, 2001).
+This strategic questioning provides actionable data on conceptual understanding, allowing teachers to pinpoint specific areas where learners require further support.

 What does the research say?
 Black and Wiliam (1998) found that formative assessment strategies including exit tickets produce effect sizes of d = 0.40-0.70.
 Marzano (2012) showed daily formative checks improve achievement by 20-30 percentile points when teachers use the data to adjust instruction.
 The EEF reports that feedback, for which exit tickets provide the raw data, adds +6 months of academic progress.
 Rowe (1986) found that wait time of 3+ seconds improves response quality, supporting the written-response format of exit tickets.